CAse study

 Part of our research stage included a deep dive into the world of AI and its other existing tools.
 In addition to seeing how we can leverage AI towards a solution, we used Gemini's Nano Banana and other AI resources to our advantage in bringing our vision to life.

-How often the student stays within the Google Gemini ecosystem vs. getting distracted by other tabs.
+How often does the student stay within the Google Gemini ecosystem vs. getting distracted by other tabs?

 The ratio of question-based AI responses versus direct answers.